particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 When you do a real manufacturing run and import those devices into the dashboard, you will not need to check this box.
 This is because your devices will receive firmware with your product ID directly on the manufacturing line.

-## Rollout Firmware
+## Roll out Firmware

-One of the most significant benefits of your Device Management Dashboard is being able to rollout firmware to groups of devices, all from one place.
+One of the most significant benefits of your organization dashboard is being able to rollout firmware to groups of devices, all from one place.
 This opens up tremendous possibilities for your IoT product: you now have the power to continuously improve how a customer's device operates after purchase.
 In addition, over-the-air (OTA) firmware updates can provide you additional flexibility in the manufacturing process.
 Specifically, you may continue to develop firmware between the time of manufacturing and shipping your product to customers, and send the latest firmware to your customers on setup of their device.

 ### Preparing a binary